shipnow/docs/README.md

 Authentication is not yet done via OAuth, but a simpler password-based mechanism.

-Users will provide their username and password, which you will then exchange for a `Token`.
+Users will provide their username and password, which you will then exchange for a `Token` by posting these to `/user/authentication`.
 This token should be included in every request header to operate on behalf of the user (inside the `Authorization` header):

     Token token=gNGQNzZ2muAdRKZT3miNccnwYxSrZ6zl2t1B6l6tcHpUw00pok